robotonio/future_engineers_robotonio/jetson/README.md

         - returns a tuple with the list of detected outer contours and the processed image
     - detect_pillars(self, image)
       - detects all the pillars (see propetries) in the image
+      - parameters:
         - image: the original image
       - returns:
         - the list with all the detected pillars
 - communication.py: class Communication